gentoo-mirror/xira/README.md

 ### Requirements
 - GURU Overlay
-    - Some ebuilds might have dependencies that exist only in the GURU overlay. [//]: # "TODO: Explain which ebuilds require this, please."
+    - Some ebuilds might have dependencies that exist only in the GURU overlay. [//]: # (TODO: Explain which ebuilds require this, please.)
 #### Recommendations
 - LLVM profile
     - Best is to install using the LLVM stage3.